cado-security/product-help/docs/cado-response/manage/monitoring.md

 ---
-title: Health Monitoring
+title: Monitor platform health
 hide_title: true
 sidebar_position: 11
 ---

-# Monitoring the Health and Proper Function of the Cado platform
+# How to monitor the platform health

 Cado has two types of checks to enable users to monitor the health and proper function of the platform - a [Platform Check](/cado-response/manage/monitoring#platform-check) and an [Account Check](/cado-response/manage/monitoring#account-check).